TEHIK-EE/ig-encounter-episode/README.md

-Encounter, Episode of Care and Condition
+Encounter and Episode of Care

-This IG is for Encounter, Episode of Care and Condition implementation.
+This IG is for Encounter and Episode of Care implementation.